mheinri/OpenSourceRIS/README.md

   Fig. 3: Simplified unit cell
 </p>

-## Measured Surface Reflection Coefficient
+## Surface Reflection Coefficient
 The surface reflection coefficient of the RIS is measured with a vector network analyzer.
 During the measurement, the RIS is located in the aperture of a large horn antenna, which is specially designed for surface reflection coefficient measurements.
 Thus, the propagation vectors of the incident and reflected waves are perpendicular to the surface (normal incidence and reflection).
 Measuremetns are done for the two states where all elements are turned OFF or ON.
-A metal plate in size of the RIS is used for normalization of the measuement.
+A metal plate in size of the RIS is used for normalization of the measuements.
 <p align="center">
   <img src="https://github.com/mheinri/OpenSourceRIS/assets/122888316/ed71ec81-0a76-41ab-a6e4-504c02d85109" alt="Simplified unit cell" width="40%" />
   <br />